Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Synthetic Control: Essential Assumptions and Challenges

-{In this paper, our primary focus is on inference for $\bar{\tau}$ \citep{arkhangelsky2021synthetic, athey2021matrix,liu2024proximal}, or its conservative proxy when $\bar{\tau}$ is not identifiable.
-We allow for non-constant effects $\tau_t$ for $t = T_0 + 1, \dots, T$, thereby generalizing the constant-effect assumption adopted in \citet{li2020statistical} and \citet{shi2021theory}.
-We shall remark that estimating the time-specific ATT $\tau_t$ is inherently a distinct and more challenging problem than our inference target $\bar{\tau}$ due to the availability of only a single treated unit at each post-treatment time point.
-Valid inference for $\tau_t$ typically requires additional assumptions.
-For instance, some existing works assume a static treatment effect (i.e., $v_t = 0$) \citep[e.g.,][]{abadie2010synthetic}, or impose a parametric model assumption on $\tau_t$ as a known function of $t$ \citep{park2025single}.
-Without such assumptions, researchers turn to constructing a prediction interval for the random quantity $Y_{1,t}^{(1)} - Y_{1,t}^{(0)}$ for each time $t$ \citep[e.g.,][]{cattaneo2021prediction}.
-However, by focusing on the time-averaged ATT $\taubar$, it is more feasible to construct valid confidence intervals without the need to impose additional assumptions on $\tau_t$ or $v_t$, or turn to the construction of prediction intervals.
+Our primary focus is on inference for $\bar{\tau}$ \citep{arkhangelsky2021synthetic, liu2024proximal}, or its conservative proxy when $\bar{\tau}$ is not identifiable.
+We allow for non-constant effects $\tau_t$, generalizing the constant-effect assumption in \citet{li2020statistical} and \citet{shi2021theory}.
+Inference for a single $\tau_t$ is more challenging since only a single treated unit is observed at $t$, typically requiring additional assumptions such as a static effect ($v_t=0$) \citep[e.g.,][]{abadie2010synthetic} or a parametric model for $\tau_t$ \citep{park2025single}.
+Without such assumptions, researchers turn to constructing a prediction interval for $Y_{1,t}^{(1)} - Y_{1,t}^{(0)}$ \citep[e.g.,][]{cattaneo2021prediction}.
+In contrast, focusing on $\bar{\tau}$ enables valid inference without imposing additional assumptions on $\tau_t$ or $v_t$, or resorting to prediction intervals.